Can Chris Hemsworth Surf?

 Q: How did Chris Hemsworth learn to surf?

-A: Growing up on the coast of Victoria, Hemsworth learned to surf at a young age and has continued to develop his skills over the years.
+A: Growing up on the coast of Victoria, Australia, Hemsworth had easy access to the ocean and began surfing at a young age.
+He honed his skills through practice and dedication.

-A: Hemsworth has been spotted catching waves in various locations, including Australia, California, and Iceland.
+A: Yes, Hemsworth continues to surf whenever he gets the chance.
+He has been seen catching waves in various locations around the world.

-A: While Hemsworth is an accomplished surfer, he does not compete professionally.
-Surfing remains a personal passion for him.
+A: While Hemsworth is an accomplished surfer, he has not pursued professional surfing as a career.
+His focus remains primarily on his acting endeavors.